1. Who owns Bellefontaine?

 We try to make wayfaring inside the cemetery as easy as possible.
-Our office is open 365 days a year from 8:30 am to 4:30 pm.
+Our office is open 365 days a year from 8:00 am to 4:30 pm.
 We provide maps for all visitors and customers, and our friendly staff are always happy to help you find your way.
-We have colored striping on our roads to identify various tour routes – when in doubt, simply follow the white line and it will take you back to the cemetery entrance.
+We have white striping on our roads to identify the main tour route, as indicated on our cemetery maps.
+When in doubt, simply follow the white line and it will take you back to the cemetery entrance.

 12. Does Bellefontaine sell grave markers and monuments, or do I need to buy them somewhere else?

 To help our customers who have to make many difficult decisions, often at a time of great stress, Bellefontaine now sells markers and monuments.
 This is not a separate business: we provide this service only to families who own, or are buying, lots, graves or niches in Bellefontaine.
 We can help our customers design monuments that reflect the wishes, and personality, of the deceased, no matter how large or small.
 Our pricing is competitive, and we pay close attention to the quality of materials and workmanship.

 Bellefontaine is very fortunate to have a large endowment that helps pay for the not insignificant costs of maintaining a 314 acre property that has many buildings and 14 miles of roads.
 A buyer should always inquire about financial condition when making decisions about purchasing cemetery property: that includes not just resources today, but whether the cemetery will have sufficient resources to support itself when the grounds are full.